dsbs/LPC1769_cpp/INSTALL.md

    - libusb 0.1.8 Library for talking to USB devices from user-space.
      Needed by libftdi, libusb-devel must be installed as well

-If you are using Linux( as we use Ubutu 11.04 :) ) additional action is required to get the access to USB(no needed for root)
+If you are using Linux ( as we use Ubutu 11.04 ) additional action is required to get the access to USB (no needed for root)

    1. create file "45-ft2232-libftdi.rules"
    2. print in to the file following content:
       BUS=="usb", ACTION=="add", SUBSYSTEM!="usb_device", SYSFS{idProduct}=="baf8", SYSFS{idVendor}=="0403", MODE:="0666", GROUP:="users"
    3. move the file 45-ft2232-libftdi.rules under /etc/udev/rules.d
    4. re-log